hamzehkhazaei/ECE422-Proj2-StartKit/README.md

 =============
 This repository provides the starter kit for the Reliability project.
 The `docker-images` folder contains the Dockerfile, a simple application in `Python` and a requirement file including dependencies for the application.
-This directory is for students reference as the image (simpleweb) has already been build and pushed to [Docker Hub](https://hub.docker.com/r/henaras/simpleweb) repository.
+This directory is for your information and reference as the image (simpleweb) has already been build and pushed to [Docker Hub](https://hub.docker.com/r/henaras/simpleweb) repository.

-Following steps show how students can prepare the deployment environment on Cybera Cloud; briefly students need to
+Following steps show how you can prepare the deployment environment on Cybera Cloud; briefly you need to
 1) provision Virtual Machines (VMs) on Cybera 2) install Docker on VMs 3) create a Swarm cluster of at least two of VMs and 4) deploy a web application on the Swarm cluster as microservices.

-Also this repository contains a base implementation of a HTTP client program that may be customized or extended as one of the final project deliveries.
+Also this repository contains a base implementation of an HTTP client program that may be customized or extended according to your needs.
 Initial steps to accomplish your project:

 1. Create 3 VMs on Cybera cloud with the following specefications: